RamezCh/DevOps-Test-Paper-2/README.md

 Selenium checks browser-based applications.

 Deleted is not a state of Docker container.
-Created, Restarting, Running, Paused, Excited, and Dead are the states of Docker container.
+Created, Restarting, Running, Paused, Exited, and Dead are the states of Docker container.

 rmdir command helps to remove the directory.